Fare Thee Well (song)

 "Fare Thee Well" (also known as "The Turtle Dove" or "10,000 Miles") is an 18th-century English folk ballad, listed as number 422 in the Roud Folk Song Index.
-In the song, a lover bids farewell before setting off on a journey, and the lyrics include a dialogue between the lovers.
+In the song, a lover bids farewell before setting off on a journey.

 History

-The first published version of the song appeared in Roxburghe Ballads dated 1710; the lyrics were there given the title "The True Lover's Farewell".
-The song was traditionally sung to a range of different tunes.
+The song likely arose as an English folk song called "The True Lover's Farewell".
+It thus shares an origin with other songs, such as "The Lass of Roch Royal", "The False True-Lover", "Who will Shoe your Pretty Little Foot", and others.
+The song traveled to the Appalachian mountains, and was collected in Kentucky in 1937 by Alan Lomax.
+A Canadian version exists, "My Dear Mary Ann", first collected by Marius Barbeau.
+Barbeau dated the song to at least 1850.

+It shares a Roud number with, but is likely unrelated to, "Careless Love".

+"Fare Thee Well" shares lyrics and thematic content with Robert Burns's "A Red, Red Rose".
+The Horn Fair Garland, dated to approximately 1770, belonging to a young Burns contained a song titled "The loyal Lover's faithful promise to his Sweet - heart on his going a long journey", likely a version of "The True Lover's Farewell", which is thought to have inspired "A Red, Red Rose".

 In 1907, the composer and folk-song scholar Ralph Vaughan Williams recorded David Penfold, an innkeeper from Rusper, Sussex, singing "Turtle Dove", and the recording is available online via the British Library Sound Archive.

-Lyrical content

-"Fare Thee Well" shares several lyrics which parallel those of Robert Burns's "A Red, Red Rose".
-The lyrics are also strikingly similar to a folk song titled, "My Dear Mary Ann" that dates back to the mid-19th century.
-Similarities include the meter and rhyme scheme, as well as the alternative title of "Ten Thousand Miles".
-Lyrical similarities include the opening line, "Fare thee well my own true love", "Ten thousand miles or more" (word-for-word matches), and the question of seeing a dove or other bird crying for its love.
-The subjects of the songs are practically identical: Lovers mourning their separation and longing to return to one another.